 There are a lot of factors that go into how much you could re-sell these vehicles for down the road, but 9 times out of 10 you’re going to be able to demand a higher price with the automatic.
 It may not be the full original difference between the two models, but it will probably be close.

 Another factor you should consider is how few people out there are actually looking to buy a manual transmission these days.
-Less than 4% of vehicles sold in the U.S. market are manual transmission.
+Just 1.1% of vehicles sold in the U.S. market are manual transmission.

 I alluded to many manual transmission drivers not really knowing how to effectively drive a stick.
 Each time they accelerate and shift late or early, or decelerate and do the same, they are slowly killing their transmission.

 If they aren’t able to sell their vehicle before the transmission goes, look out!
-The cost of replacing a transmission varies widely, but expect to pay between $1,000 to $6,000.
+The cost of replacing a transmission varies widely, but expect to pay between $1,000 to $6,000 for a rebuild.
 Automatic transmission go bad much less frequently than manuals… mostly because the machine is much more efficient at changing gears than a human.
-SkyNet.
-Suddenly, that $1,000 cost savings does not seem so appealing, does it?
+Suddenly, that $1,000 MSRP cost savings does not seem so appealing, does it?

 Manual Transmission vs. Automatic Transmission: Other Factors